janishahn/pdf-extraction/docs/README.md

 - **Large PDFs**: Process in smaller batches for better responsiveness
 - **Memory usage**: Close and reopen the application periodically for very large datasets
 - **Export speed**: Lower DPI settings export faster but with reduced quality
+- **OCR performance**: Ensure Tesseract is properly installed for optimal speed

 ## Development